JuliaReach/ReachabilityAnalysis.jl/docs/src/man/algorithms/VREP.md

 [LazySets.jl](https://github.com/JuliaReach/LazySets.jl/).
-On the other hand, for systems of dimension higher than two, concrete polyhedral computations use the [Polyhedra.jl](https://github.com/JuliaPolyhedra/Polyhedra.jl) libary which itself relies on specific *backends*, which can be specified with the `backend` keyword argument in the `VREP` algorithm constructor.
+On the other hand, for systems of dimension higher than two, concrete polyhedral computations use the [Polyhedra.jl](https://github.com/JuliaPolyhedra/Polyhedra.jl) library which itself relies on specific *backends*, which can be specified with the `backend` keyword argument in the `VREP` algorithm constructor.
 Such backend is used in the discretization phase.
 Actually, `Polyhedra.jl` features a default solver (hence it doesn't require additional packages apart from `Polyhedra.jl` itself),